Mixed messages and martial metaphors: Trump sows confusion about how to reopen the country

 Trump’s toggle between cheerleading for a reopening and warning against a swift reopening reveal his conflict between the presidential duty of informing worried Americans, many of them now out of work, and his natural inclination to put a good face on bad news.

-For weeks in March and April, Trump talked up the benefits of an unproved drug, hydroxychloroquine, as a treatment for covid-19, the disease caused by the novel coronavirus.
+For weeks in March and April, Trump talked up the benefits of an unproven drug, hydroxychloroquine, as a treatment for covid-19, the disease caused by the novel coronavirus.

 “What do you have to lose?
 It’s been out there for a long time, and I hope they use it,” he said April 4.